AlexHall2016/CodePath-Final-Project/README.md

 **Required Must-have Stories**

-* [fill in your required user stories here]
-* ...
-- [ ] User is shown a title screen upon launching hte game
+* [ ] User is shown a title screen upon launching the game
-- [ ] User can view a menu with options
+* [ ] User can view a menu with the buttons: Play, Options, Highscores
-- [ ] User can move by tilting and shoot by tapping
+* [ ] User can move by tilting and shoot by tapping
+* [ ] User sees a highscore board when they lose

 **Optional Nice-to-have Stories**